LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 The idea of a memory goblin was brought to me by my most influential high school teacher, Anthony Viola, over 15 years ago.
 He mentioned that a prominent journal published an article about how computer memory works, and if I recall correctly the article described memory management by a goblin managing drawers or shelves.
 I don’t remember the article’s title, the publisher, or the author.
 I tried looking for it using Gemini and ChatGPT but they didn’t return any useful information.

+## A note on observability

+The observability of a system can directly be linked to its reliability.
+If you can't see and error then how can you fix it?
+If you can't see trends then how can you use them to your advantage?
+One the exchange, we have thousands of metrics, with hundreds of millions of measurements (data-points?).

+The tradeoff/balance between performance and observability is delicate.
+The more data we have, the better we can make inference about state/health of the exchange, but this comes at a cost.
+Managing too many metrics can be detrimental to performance especially if we don't keep in mind the weight of each counter or metric operation.